Edragon/edragon.github.io/Chip-cn-dat/HLW-dat/HLW8032-dat/HLW8032-faq-dat.md

 This is expected behavior.
 The module's current detection range is 50mA–10A.
 Although the effective current shows a value, the energy consumption does not increase.
 You can verify if no device is connected by checking the first byte of raw data; if it is `0xF2`, no load is connected.

 For detailed information about the meaning of each byte in the raw data, refer to the HLW8032 datasheet.

+## 10. 10A or 20A ?

+The 10A and 20A ratings refer to the maximum current the module can measure.
+The difference between the modules lies in the current sampling resistor; everything else is the same.

+- The 10A version uses a 0.003Ω (3mΩ) sampling resistor, and its current coefficient is 0.333.
+- The 20A version uses a 0.001Ω (1mΩ) sampling resistor, and its current coefficient is 1.

+The chip in the 20A module can actually measure currents up to 30A, but the module itself is too small to safely handle such high currents.
+Regardless of whether you are using the 10A or 20A version, it is recommended to reinforce the 220V traces with additional solder.